-- A. Licensees are not required to provide written responses to NCVs; however, they may respond in order to dispute such violations. - B. If a licensee disputes that a docketed NCV is a violation, the region should respond by following the process described in Section 2.3.7, Dispute Process for Non-Escalated Enforcement Actions.
+- A. Licensees are not required to provide written responses to NCVs; however, they may respond in order to dispute such violations. - B. If a licensee disputes that a docketed NCV is a violation, the region should respond by following the process described in Section 2.8, "Disputed Violations."